Half a Cow: History

 In late 1991 Evan Dando asked Dalton to temporarily join The Lemonheads.
-An offer he initially turned down, but as Dando pointed out that it'd make his label known worldwide, and with persuasion from friends he did indeed join, and as expected in 1992 it gave a huge boost for Half a Cow.
+An offer he initially turned down, but as Dando pointed out that it would make his label known worldwide, and with persuasion from friends he did indeed join, and as expected in 1992 it gave a huge boost for Half a Cow.
 Before he left Half A Cow assistant, Dave Chatfield, was appointed to run the label, along with Robyn St Clare.
 In 1992 the label also signed a deal with Festival Records to distribute the label.
 In 1994 the label switched distributor to Mercury Records, which was followed by a change in 1998 back to Festival Records.
 In early 2000 Half A Cow ended its relationship with Festival Records and now the label is completely independent and distributed through MGM Distribution.
 Chatfield moved to Melbourne to pursue touring with Spunk and the label is solely managed by Dalton.